-The Science and Technology Studies Rackham Interdisciplinary Workshop brings together graduate students, staff, and faculty members interested in science and technology studies from across departments and schools.
+The Science and Technology Studies (STS) Rackham Interdisciplinary Workshop brings together graduate students, staff, and faculty members interested in science and technology studies from across departments and schools.
 We seek to make STS as accessible and comprehensible as possible, and encourage attendance and participation from all members of the U-M community.

 - workshop papers, dissertation chapters, conference presentations, and job talks.